Neko-Nik/Auth-N/CONTRIBUTING.md

 Before [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), check if you are using the latest version of the project.
 If you are not up-to-date, see if updating fixes your issue first.

+Follow the provided [TODO list](https://github.com/Neko-Nik/Auth-N/blob/main/TODO.md) to see if your issue makes sense in the context of the project's goals.

 ### :lock: Reporting Security Issues

 Review our [Security Policy](https://github.com/Neko-Nik/Auth-N/blob/main/SECURITY.md). **Do not** file a public issue for security vulnerabilities.